loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 ## The Fifth Echo

-Chapter 005 reveals the deepest secret of the fine structure constant: α⁻¹ = 136.979 is not a mysterious number but the inevitable result of path counting, golden ratio weighting, and quantum interference in the collapse framework.
-The "fine structure" refers literally to the fine-grained interplay between geometric patterns and quantum visibility at the rank-6/7 boundary where electromagnetism lives.
+Chapter 005 reveals the deepest secret of the fine structure constant: α⁻¹ = 137.036040578812 is not a mysterious number but the inevitable result of cascade path counting, golden ratio weighting, and hierarchical quantum interference in the collapse framework.
+The "fine structure" refers literally to the three-level cascade of geometric patterns and quantum visibility at the rank-6/7 boundary where electromagnetism lives.

 ## Conclusion